 0

-South Bethlehem is experiencing record voter turnout today, with an average 5.5-hour wait in line at the Banana Factory at 8 p.m.
-At 8:25 p.m. there were nearly 250 voters remaining in line.
+South Bethlehem is experiencing record voter turnout today, with an average 5-and-a-half-hour wait in line at Banana Factory at 8 p.m.
+At 8:25 p.m., there were nearly 250 voters remaining in line.

 The last voter, John Rizzo, ’27, stepped into the booth to cast his ballot at 9:31 p.m.

-Students and local residents are lined up around the building and down West Second St. in hopes of casting their ballot.
+Students and local residents lined up around the building and down West Second Street in hopes of casting their ballot.
 Poll volunteers are reminding people that anyone in line before 8 p.m. legally has the right to cast their ballot.

 Inside the Banana Factory at 5 p.m., there were eight poll workers and four functioning voting machines, volunteer Rebecca Cohen, ’25, said.
 The morning started with a faulty machine and only two people checking people in, she said, until more workers and two additional machines arrived.

-Jonathan Groff, famous actor and singer, arrived at the Banana Factory at 6 p.m. to encourage voters to stay in line.
-He stayed until he greeted every single person, after being asked to come by the Harris Walz campaign in collaboration with Lehigh College Democrats and Project 26, coordinator Madison DeAngelis, ’25, said.
+Jonathan Groff, a famous actor and singer, arrived at the Banana Factory at 6 p.m. to encourage voters to stay in line.
+Lehigh College Democrats Coordinator, Madison DeAngelis, ’25, said Groff was asked to come to Banana Factory by the Harris-Walz campaign, staying until he greeted every single person in line.

-DeAngelis said the organizations asked celebrities Wanda Sykes and Marissa Tomei come to the polls, while singer Demi Lovato Facetime called voters to encourage them to stay in line.
-She said despite rumors, Paul Rudd did not make it to the Banana Factory.
+DeAngelis said the campaign also asked celebrities Wanda Sykes and Marissa Tomei to come to the polls, and singer Demi Lovato Facetime called voters, encouraging them to stay in line.
+She said despite rumors, Paul Rudd didn’t make it to the Banana Factory.

-Thomas Carroll, Chairman of the Bethlehem Republican City Committee, is at the Banana Factory to “make sure the election is fair.”
-He said he knows the Banana Factory ward does not have as many registered voters as showed up to the polls today.
+Thomas Carroll, the chairman of the Bethlehem Republican City Committee, is at Banana Factory to “make sure the election is fair.”
+He said he knows the Banana Factory ward doesn’t have as many registered voters as showed up to the polls.

 “We do know that bus loads of people, they advertised it, that busloads of people have come in from New York and New Jersey,” Carroll said.
 “We never expected the fraud to happen this quickly and this fast in this place.”

-Kaitlyn Powel and Genevieve Powell, ’25, have been volunteering at the polls since 10 a.m. and said they have seen no busses arrive throughout the day.
-They said there has been no record of voters who are not registered to vote in Pennsylvania.
+Kaitlyn Powel, ’25, and Genevieve Powell, ’25, began volunteering at the polls at 10 a.m. and said they haven’t seen any busses arrive throughout the day.
+They also said there hasn’t been a record of unregistered voters in Pennsylvania.

-Community Service Office volunteers are handing out snacks, water and food while encouraging people to stay in line as 101.7 FM blasts music from a station car to keep voters eager.
+Community Service Office volunteers are handing out snacks, water and food, encouraging people to stay in line as 101.7 FM blasts music from a station car to keep voters engaged.
 Pizzas were provided by Lehigh Auxiliary and Dining Services.

-A community member who’s a registered independent has been a Bethlehem resident for 32 years and says they’re voting for a “straight blue ticket.”
+A community member who requested anonymity is a registered Independent and has been a Bethlehem resident for 32 years.
+They said they’re voting for a “straight blue ticket.”

-They formerly served in the U.S. Army Medical Research and Development Command and they’re in strong disagreement with presidential candidate Donald.
-J Trump.
+They formerly served in the U.S. Army Medical Research and Development Command, and they’re in strong disagreement with presidential candidate Donald Trump.

-“As someone who’s sworn to the constitution, Trump is a direct threat to the constitution, and a clear and present danger to this country,” the community member said.
+“As someone who sworn to the Constitution, Trump is a direct threat to the Constitution, and a clear and present danger to this country,” the community member said.

-“I felt it was very important (to show up) and I thought the wait was only going to be two hours,” White said, “and I guess after two hours, I might as well just stay since ‘ get the day off for the purpose of voting, so ‘Why not?”
+“I felt it was very important (to show up), and I thought the wait was only going to be two hours,” White said.
+“And I guess after two hours, I might as well just stay since I get the day off for the purpose of voting, so ‘Why not?”

-Natalie Gould, Susan Wild’s communication director, said her day began at 5 a.m., and said Wild’s team had been expecting unprecedented voter turnout, and said it’s great that there is a lot of young voters.
+Natalie Gould, the communication director for Susan Wild, said her day began at 5 a.m., and that Wild’s team was expecting unprecedented voter turnout and it was great to see a lot of young voters.

 “I have so much sympathy and empathy, and I’m so impressed by these kids who are in college and are willing to stand in line for hours and hours and hours,” Gould said.
 “As hot as it is, as tired as we are and as tired as we’ve been all campaign season, it’s very encouraging to see all these young people be very, very motivated.”

-David Lee Smith, an Allentown resident, was working a glass-blowing shift at the Banana Factory glass studio and said he’s been astonished at the line.
+David Lee Smith, an Allentown resident, was working a glass-blowing shift at the glass studio at Banana Factory and said he’s been astonished at the line.

-Smith also offered Gould cash to help contribute toward the cost of water and snacks.
+Smith offered Gould cash to help contribute toward the cost of water and snacks.

 The Brown and White will be updating this story as it develops.